web3-nomad/hedera-docs/tutorials/hello-world/create-fund-account.md

 Then open the `.env` file in a code editor, such as VS Code.

+### Why you need to create and fund an account

+Hedera is a distributed ledger technology (DLT).
+To interact with it, you will need to send transactions to the network, which will then process them, and add them to the ledger if they are deemed to be valid.

+On most web services (web2), you need to authenticate using usernames and passwords to operate your account.
+On DLTs such as Hedera it is similar, except that you will need to use cryptographic keys instead of passwords to operate your account.

+One key difference is that unlike web2, each interaction needs to be paid for using the native currency of the DLT, similar to microtransactions.
+On Hedera, this currency is HBAR.

 ### Create account

 If you already have an account on the [Hedera Portal](https://portal.hedera.com), you may skip the following steps.